Month: August 2017

 Look at that dome!

-and the size of the room.
+Both the House and Senate Chambers were pretty much the same.
+The only differences being the color scheme and the size of the room.
 The House Chamber is pretty much always bigger.

 I loved the ceiling in both Chambers.
 They had these stained glass state seals…something we’d not seen before.